alukosdev/ccsp/index.md

 ## [Donate](https://patreon.com/alukos){ target="_blank" }

-I do my best to ensure these notes are updated and actively maintained.
+I do my best to ensure these notes are actively updated and actively.
 This is a community project and I intend on keeping it that way.
-I would not ask nor expect anyone to contribute monetarily; however, I certainly appreciate
+I would not ask nor expect anyone to contribute monetarily; however, if you are interested in helping out, please do not hesitate to subscribe to one of our Patreon tiers.